New PLU men’s basketball coach comes from Iowa

-Pacific Lutheran University has a new men’s basketball coach - and it is a hire directly from the NCAA Division III tree.
+The 42-year-old Murray was hired as Paciific Lutheran University’s next men’s basketball coach, replacing retiring Steve Dickerson.
+He will begin his new duties April 11.

-The Lutes on Thursday pegged Chad Murray, who spent the past eight seasons as the coach at Cornell College in Iowa, to replace Steve Dickerson at the PLU helm.
+Murray has spent the past eight seasons as the coach at another NCAA Division III university - Cornell College in Iowa.

+“This wasn’t great timing from a basketball standpoint because I have a pretty good team coming back (at Cornell),” Murray said by phone from Mount Vernon, Iowa.
+“But fron a life standpoint, it was good timing.
+My wife ... and I are big-city folks.”

 “Chad’s breadth of experience serving as both an assistant and head coach at Division III programs, as well as his West Coast ties, will allow him to hit the ground running,” Lutes athletic director Laurie Turner said in a released statement.